keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-on-Hardware.rst

 Once you have built the image, you will see ``sm.build/platform/generic/firmware/fw_payload.bin`` under your build directory.

-Separately, ``make image`` will also generate ``fw_payload.bin`` under your build directory.
 This is the file that you want to reflash the SD card with.

 You can also boot QEMU machine with the image using ``./scripts/run-qemu.sh``.